DePaul University Research Services > Research Protections > Institutional Animal Care & Use Committee (IACUC) > Getting Started

 All scientists, animal technicians, and other personnel involved in animal care, treatment, and use for research, research training, teaching, experimentation, biological testing, exhibition, and related activities (including observational studies) must complete appropriate training and/or instruction in the use and care of animals.
 To learn more about the training requirements, click here.

-Please Note: If your project involves housing animals in the Research Support Facility (RSF), you must completed RSF orientation as well.
+Please Note: If your project involves housing animals in the Research Support Facility (RSF), you must complete RSF orientation as well.

 The development and submission of SOPs are required for the following:

 Submit materials to the eProtocol online submission system at https://researchcompliance.depaul.edu.